Influencer marketing has kept on rapidly rising in popularity over the last couple of years.

 This project creation form is exactly where you should put hashtags/keywords relevant to you or your business in order to find Instagram influencers in a given industry.
 Even more so, you could actually put there a name of a social media account you think might be influential in a certain area and see if it holds true.

 Once your project is ready, the tool starts picking up mentions containing a given phrase or keyword.
 Please, keep in mind it won’t be possible to collect keyword mentions from those accounts that are private or have different sorts of access restrictions.
 Also, historical data is limited and the tool will only collect a fraction of mentions from the past.

 When the tool picks up enough mentions, they are presented in a dashboard and divided into different categories:

 I’d recommend using a filter like the one above for respective categories so you could only browse posts containing a given hashtag or keyword from Instagram, for instance, instead of digging through other content you might find irrelevant.

 The graph inside the dashboard is going to provide you with numbers on metrics such as:

 - interactions (number of likes, shares, and comments)

 Now that’s what should make you happy – each and every social media post has an influencer score assigned to it:

-Influence is measured on a 0–10 scale so you can quickly get to the most relevant posts and engage those authors you consider worth cooperating with.
+Influence is measured on a 0–10 scale, and with help of influence filter you can quickly get to the most relevant posts and engage those authors you consider worth cooperating with.